 The poem begins with the speaker describing a scene in which a reader is leaning over a book on a calm summer night.
 This person is seeking something from the text, a kind of perfect truth they have not been able to find elsewhere.

 The search for truth, as the speaker describes, is confined to moments of quiet.
 This means that for the scene to occur and truth to be interpreted, it must already be calm.
 There cannot be any disturbance to the process or any other sights or sounds to focus on.
 By the end of the poem the setting, “reader” and object have become so close, they become the truth the “reader” was seeking in the first place.

 Analysis of The House Was Quiet and The World Was Calm

-In the first set of lines the speaker begins by utilizing the line that came to be used as the title of the poem.
+In the first set of lines, the speaker begins by utilizing the line that came to be used as the title of the poem.
 He gives a very basic, but all-encompassing, view of on specific house.
-Without any additional information one is able to picture the “quiet” environment within the house and outside, in the larger “world.”
-It seems to be a scene of perfect piece.
+Without any additional information, one is able to picture the “quiet” environment within the house and outside, in the larger “world.”
+It seems to be a scene of perfect peace.
 It is encompassing the house, and the single person in the narrative, a “reader.”